kiendang/rdocsyntax/README.md

 ### Implementation details

 R HTML help pages are rendered and served by the internal help server `httpd`.
-The package works by replacing the original `httpd` with one that receives the original HTML doc, makes changes to the HTML so that parts of the doc that contains code would be highlighted, then serves the modified HTML.
+The package works by replacing the built-in `httpd` with one that receives the original HTML doc, makes changes to the HTML so that parts of the doc that contains code would be highlighted, then serves the modified HTML.

 #### Client side and server side highlighting

-The code that does the highlighting is written in JavaScript since it depends on the [Ace static highlighter](https://github.com/ajaxorg/ace/blob/v1.4.12/lib/ace/ext/static_highlight.js).
+The code that does the highlighting is written in JavaScript since it depends on the [Ace static highlighter](https://github.com/ajaxorg/ace/blob/v1.4.13/lib/ace/ext/static_highlight.js).
 Previously, up to `v0.5.x`, highlighting was done *server side*, *i.e.* `rdocsyntax` used `V8` to execute the JavaScript code and finished highlighting the HTML doc before returning it through `httpd`.

 Starting from `v0.6.0`, highlighting has instead been done *client side*.
 The JavaScript highlighting code is injected into the original HTML doc in a `script` tag and then executed by whatever browser that eventually displays the doc, either RStudio or an external browser.
 Compared to server side highlighting, this is more efficient since `rdocsyntax` no longer has to run its own JavaScript engine.
 As a result, the heavy dependency on `V8` has been dropped.